Board of Directors

 Meghan completed her degree in French and Spanish at Mount Allison University in New Brunswick and took a dramatic career turn into Information Technology (IT) after spending half a decade “finding herself” in Banff, Whistler, Australia and some backpacking adventures in Mexico and Guatemala.
 While IT at first glance seems like a dramatic shift in Meghan’s journey, it fits perfectly with her appreciation and respect of different cultures, customs and languages.
 In her career, she has had the opportunity to learn about various business areas and unique cultures within governments and organizations, and she has also had the incredible fortune of working in the Yukon, Quebec, Italy and Botswana.

 Meghan was introduced to Broken Rhythms in 2024 through their Rhythmical Contemporary workshops and felt an immediate love for the culture and language of this dance form.
 She is consistently amazed and impressed with the vision, creativity, and storytelling individuals can create through dance and feels strongly this should be celebrated and supported in Victoria.
+Meghan is very excited to join the Broken Rhythms Board of Directors and looks forward to supporting this wonderful community.

 Dora Jessen: Board Member

 Dora’s passions include painting, science, gardening, travel and dance, the latter of which she embarked on as an adult.
 Her parents instilled the value of the arts as part of a balanced life.
 The contemporary dance seed was planted when she was a child attending performances by Margie Gillis, Les Ballets Jazz de Montreal, The Dance Theatre of Harlem and any/all dance troupes that happened to pass through Victoria.
-She joined Raino Dance for a year in 1996, and next returned to dance at Passion and Performance dance studio in 2016.
-She has recently returned to Raino Dance where she trains under Broken Rhythms’ Artistic Director, Dyana Sonik-Henderson.

 Dora’s work experience is varied, including positions with the federal government and not-for-profits, as well as running her own business.
 She was very involved with Toastmasters International for several years taking on roles of President, VP-Education, VP-PR, and VP-Membership.
 Dora holds a Bachelor of Science degree in Linguistics and a Master of Business Administration degree with a focus on entrepreneurship.
 She has travelled the world, learned a few languages, and is currently studying Spanish for her next journey south.
+Dora is delighted to join the Broken Rhythms board as a Member-at-Large.
+She looks forward to seeing Dyana’s visions and goals for Broken Rhythms realized with the board’s support.
+Dora is looking forward to help promote the contemporary dance art form to enrich and engage the lives of those in our community.

 Vicki Hargreaves: Board Member